TheArjunAgarwal/sem3-notes/agth.typ

   + $A$ is EF1
 ]
 #proof(title:"Proof of (1).")[
 Suppose not.
-Say $B succ A$ then the set of people with non-zero utility in $B$, say $S' supset.eq S$ which is the set of peple with non zero utility in $A$.
+Say $B succ A$ then the set of people with non-zero utility in $B$, say $S' supset.eq S$ which is the set of people with non zero utility in $A$.
 Thus,
 $
 op("NSW")(B) = product_(i in S') v_i (B_i) > product_(i in S) v_i (B_i)  >= product_(i in S) v_i (A_i)
 $